MyITjournal/package-health-agent/README.md

 # Package Version Health Monitor Agent

-An A2A (Agent-to-Agent) Protocol AI Agent built with Python and FastAPI that monitors package dependencies for security vulnerabilities, outdated versions, pythonand deprecated packages.
+An A2A (Agent-to-Agent) Protocol AI Agent built with Python and FastAPI that monitors package dependencies for security vulnerabilities, outdated versions and deprecated packages.

 ## Features

-- ✅ Parse `requirements.txt` (Python) and `package.json` (npm) files
+- Parse `requirements.txt` (Python) and `package.json` (npm) files
-- ✅ Check latest versions from PyPI and npm registries
+- Check latest versions from PyPI and npm registries
-- ✅ Identify security vulnerabilities using OSV (Open Source Vulnerabilities) database
+- Identify security vulnerabilities using OSV (Open Source Vulnerabilities) database
-- ✅ Detect deprecated packages
+- Detect deprecated packages
-- ✅ Calculate health scores for each dependency
+- Calculate health scores for each dependency
-- ✅ Provide actionable recommendations
+- Provide actionable recommendations
-- ✅ RESTful API endpoints for easy integration
+- RESTful API endpoints for easy integration

 ## Installation